 Producer Prices Change in South Africa averaged 5.43 percent from 2013 until 2020, reaching an all time high of 8.80 percent in April of 2014 and a record low of 1.20 percent in April of 2020.
 This page provides the latest reported value for - South Africa Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Statistics South Africa

-Producer Prices Change in South Africa is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in South Africa to stand at 4.30 in 12 months time.
-In the long-term, the South Africa Producer Prices Change is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Producer Prices Change in South Africa is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices Change in South Africa to stand at 4.10 in 12 months time.
+In the long-term, the South Africa Producer Prices Change is projected to trend around 4.30 percent in 2021 and 4.50 percent in 2022, according to our econometric models.